kyaiooiayk/Kaggle-Competitions-Analysis/README.md

   - `Solution thread`
   - `Take home message` (Taken directly from the authors with some modifications)

 The list of competitions was taken from this [reference#1](https://farid.one/kaggle-solutions/) and [reference#2](https://www.kaggle.com/sudalairajkumar/winning-solutions-of-kaggle-competitions).
 Generally at the end of every Kaggle competition, the winners share their solutions.
-The goal of this repository is to offer a quick refence guide to the what matters the most: their kernel and the take home message.
+The goal of this repository is to offer a quick refence guide to what matters the most: their kernel and the take home message.
 Competitions where neither the code nor the approach was described were ommited.

 ## A very short intro on Kaggle competition via bullet points
 - Competitions on Kaggle are classified into different types according to their reward: Knowledge, Jobs, money.
 Knowledge competitions are meant for beginners who are looking to get started.
 These are a good fit for a beginner, because you can find a lot of articles and sample solutions explaining how to get a good score.